TZstatsADS/TZstatsADS.github.io/_posts/2016-02-03-Project1-results.markdown

 - [Team 3](https://github.com/TZstatsADS/cycle1-3) Income disparties and so many of them
 - [Team 6](https://github.com/TZstatsADS/cycle1-6) Occupational wisdom
 - [Team 1](https://github.com/TZstatsADS/cycle1-1) Where is "the one" just for me?
-- [Team 4](https://github.com/TZstatsADS/cycle1-4) So now you are graduating with a degree in a quantitative field, what's next?
+- [Team 4](https://github.com/TZstatsADS/cycle1-4) So now you are graduating with a degree in Statistics, what's next?
 - [Team 9](https://github.com/TZstatsADS/cycle1-9)
 - [Team 8](https://github.com/TZstatsADS/cycle1-10)